-Is It Legal to Wear a Mask on Halloween?
+Is It Illegal to Wear a Mask on Halloween?

 Leaves are changing, the air is getting cooler (at least some days), and Christmas trees are beginning to appear in department stores everywhere.
 These signs can only mean one thing: Halloween is on its way.